textX/textX/docs/registration.md

   instance of `GeneratorDesc` as the first parameter or providing separate parameters
 - `clear_generator_registrations` - deletes all generators registered
   programmatically.
-Note: generators registered through `setup.py` won't be removed
+Note: generators registered through `pyproject.toml` won't be removed
 - `generator` - a decorator used for [generator registration](#registering-a-new-generator)